KelseyRMonson/Umbrella-Academy/Command-Line/Command-Line_Exercise.md

 mkdir Kelsey
 ```
-We need the sample list to be in the same folder as your script, but it's currently still in the `master_data` folder where it was made.
+We will need the sample list to be in the same folder as the script, but it's currently still in the `master_data` folder where it was made.
 We will use `mv` to move your sample list to the directory you just created.

 Because we have navigated to the `Scripts` directory, we need to append the location of the sample list to this command in order to locate it.
 The command will look like `${path to sample list}/FastP_practice_samplelist_${MY_NAME}.txt ${MY_NAME}`: